Rhodes College: Honor Code and other traditions

 Central to the life of the college is its Honor Code, administered by students through the Honor Council.
 Every student is required to sign the Code, which reads, "As a member of the Rhodes College community, I pledge my full and steadfast support to the Honor System and agree neither to lie, cheat, nor steal and to report any such violation that I may witness."
 Because of this, students enjoy a campus-wide community of trust and mutual respect.

 The Seal of Rhodes College is located in the Cloister of Southwestern Hall.
 Tradition holds that students stepping on the seal will not graduate on time, if at all.
 The senior class finally gets a chance to cross the seal during their procession to Fisher Garden during Commencement.Rites of Spring is Rhodes' annual three-day music festival in early April that typically attracts several major bands from around the country.
 Past performers include The Black Keys, Coolio, Old Crow Medicine Show, Grace Potter, and G-Easy.
 Rhodes' Rites to Play has in recent years brought elementary-school-age children to the campus.
 Rhodes students plan, organize, and execute a carnival for the children, who are sponsored by community agencies and schools that partner with Rhodes.

 Athletics

 Rhodes' mascot is the lynx, and the school colors are cardinal and black.
 The Lynx compete in NCAA Division III in the Southern Athletic Association.
 Prior to joining the SAA, Rhodes was a founding member of the Southern Collegiate Athletic Conference.
-Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis, and track & field; while women's sports include basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, track & field and volleyball.
+Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming & diving, tennis, and track & field; while women's sports include basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming & diving, tennis, track & field and volleyball.

 Rhodes has four team athletic national championships to its credit, with the baseball team earning a title in 1961 and the women's golf team earning three from 2014 to 2017.